goswinr/Str/README.md

 - Extensive Tests

 ### Usage
-Just open the namespace
+Just open the module

 ```fsharp
 open Str
 ```

-this namespace contains:
+this module contains:
-- a module also called `Str`
+- a static class also called `Str`
 - a Computational Expressions called `str`
 - this will also auto open the extension members on `System.String`

 then you can do: